The Chain Reaction: Production

 A car chase sequence of The Chain Reaction.

 The film was the idea of director Ian Barry.
 He had been talking to producer David Elfick about making a film called Sparks about a blind film director, based on a short film he had made, but Elfick thought the subject matter would be too difficult to finance.
 Barry had written another film, a thriller then entitled The Man at the Edge of the Freeway, and Elfick decided to make that instead.
 The movie was budgeted at $600,000 but the Australian Film Commission thought it was too high so it was re-budgeted at $450,000.
 George Miller came on the project as associate producer.

 Funding came from the Australian Film Commission, Victorian Film Corporation and Hoyts.
 Shooting started in September 1979 and took place in Sydney and Glen Davis, New South Wales.
 Elfick says the location at Glen Davis was rumoured to be the site of an aboriginal massacre and was supposed to be cursed; he believed it because filming was extremely difficult.

 Filming took longer than expected and the movie went 40% over budget.
 Miller was tasked with directing the car chase sequences, which featured the Ford Fairlane LTD in most scenes as the preferred vehicle of the antagonistic authority chasing Larry's modified Holden HQ ute.
 David Elfick also filmed some second unit.

 The film was shot with a widescreen anamorphic lens.
 Post production was reputedly very difficult with representatives from the AFC, VFC and Hoyts supervising and discussing every cut of the film.

 Distribution

 The film was released shortly after Mad Max and it has a similar theme to that film as well as American films like The China Syndrome in regards to the whole nuclear-apocalyptic storyline.

-The film was distributed in Australia by Palm Beach Pictures and Warner Bros. in the rest of the world and released on 25 September 1980.
+The film was distributed in Australia by Palm Beach Pictures and Warner Bros.
+Pictures in the rest of the world and released on 25 September 1980.